formix/infernal-engine/README.md

 ## Calling `done` Within a Rule

 You must call the `done` callback to tell the inference engine that the current rule finished executing.
-Otherwise, the engine will wait until it timeout.
+Otherwise, the engine will wait idle until timeout.
 You can call the `done` callback with a single error parameter.
 This will stop the inference and call the `infer` callback with the error parameter you have set.